English 347—Cognition & the Novel

 Attendance: Please make every effort to attend our classes.
 Missing more than three sessions will adversely affect your grade, and students who miss five or more classes will fail the course.

 Essays: We will discuss criteria for the essays, and I will provide an essay description with suggested topics several weeks before the due dates.
 Both essays must include citations to at least two, authoritative secondary sources.
 By the due-date, send an electronic copy directly to my email: ruppel@chapman.edu.
 If possible, send it as an MS Word document.
-Other text (not pdf.) documents will work as well.
+Other text (“page” documents from Macs) documents will work as well.
 Please do NOT send me a link to a Google doc.

 I will accept a revision of one of your essays, but you must schedule a conference with me to discuss that revision before you submit it, and I may require you to meet with a Writing Center tutor before our conference.
 I will average the grade of the original paper and the revision.